 Coronavirus (COVID-19) SPIKE-1 trial – CRUK’s Centre for Drug Development

-A Phase 2/3 trial looking at the use of camostat to reduce the progression of symptoms of coronavirus (COVID-19)
+A Phase 2 trial looking at the use of camostat to help relieve symptoms of COVID-19

-Coronavirus (COVID-19) is delaying cancer research and treatment - helping to fight the pandemic is one of the best things we can do right now to support people affected by cancer.
-That’s why some of our scientists and research community have joined the national and global effort to combat coronavirus (COVID-19).
+The COVID-19 pandemic was delaying cancer research and treatment - helping to fight the pandemic was one of the best things we could do to support people affected by cancer.
+That’s why some of our scientists and research community joined the national and global effort to combat COVID-19.

-This trial is entirely funded by LifeArc, a charity which helps fund and develop academic research, but the trial is being run by Cancer Research UK.
-This research is only related to coronavirus (COVID-19) and it is not a cancer trial.
+This trial was entirely funded by LifeArc, a charity which helps fund and develop academic research, but the trial was run by Cancer Research UK.
+This research was only related to COVID-19 and it was not a cancer trial.

-The trial is supported by Cancer Research UK’s Centre for Drug Development (CDD).
-Our CDD is experienced at running clinical trials and our expertise is being used in the global effort to help with the coronavirus COVID-19 pandemic whilst maintaining our ongoing clinical trials in cancer.
+The trial was supported by Cancer Research UK’s Centre for Drug Development (CDD).
+CDD is experienced at running clinical trials and our expertise was used in the global effort to help with the COVID-19 pandemic whilst maintaining our ongoing clinical trials in cancer.